federicomariamassari/udacity-dand/projects/p4/dand-p4-explore-and-summarise-data.md

 -   [Top 250 Directors](http://www.theyshootpictures.com/gf1000_top250directors.htm): this provides information on the most critically acclaimed filmmakers of all-time, including current rankings, the number of movies appearing in "The 1,000 Greatest Films", and that of movies featured in other lists (i.e., "cited").
 Particularly important is the directors' rankings, since I am going to manually determine, for each director, the number of films among the top 2,000.
 I could not find the list in an easily downloadable format, so I had to scrape the data from the webpage (on ethical scraping, see the next paragraph), and store them in a csv file;

--   Auxiliary data come from Wikipedia (breakdown of countries into continent, area, code, gdp sector composition, and religion) and Google Developers (country coordinates).
+-   Auxiliary data come from Wikipedia (breakdown of countries into continent, area, code, gdp, gdp sector composition, and religion) and Google Developers (country coordinates).

 ### **Data acquisition process**